edgio-docs/edgio-docs/guides/prefetching.md

 The XDN also enables caching and prefetching of GraphQL requests via a middleware for [Apollo](https://www.apollographql.com/apollo-client).
 To enable prefetching of GraphQL queries in both the edge and the service worker:

+1. Ensure that your GraphQL API is configured to accept GET requests.
+The Apollo client uses POST requests by default, but the Apollo server [automatically accepts both GETs and POSTs](https://www.apollographql.com/docs/apollo-server/v1/requests/).
+We use GETs instead of POSTs for two reasons:

+- So that the URLs are sufficiently unique cache keys
+- Browser cache APIs only support caching GETs

-1. Add `@xdn/apollo` to your project:
+2. Add `@xdn/apollo` to your project:

 ```
 npm i --save @xdn/apollo
 ```

-2. Add your GraphQL API as a backend to `xdn.config.js`.
+3. Add your GraphQL API as a backend to `xdn.config.js`.
 For example:

 ```js
 // xdn.config.js